jaedolph/network/README.md

     If set to `True`, NetworkManager will use the system's trusted ca certificates to verify. the EAP server.

-    This setting will have no effect if `network_provider: initscripts` is used.

 Examples of Options
 -------------------